Adopt

 Hello world,

 I am full of energy and love to run and jump around.
 I purr on contact.
 I was rescued from outside because I was limping.
 The rescue found out I had a broken foot and then quickly learned I had another problem.
 I was born with an abnormality effecting my defecation.
 I am on meds and a special diet to help with most of that but may still need a bit of extra care beyond that.
-My favorite activity is playing and my favorite toy is anything that seems like it could be a toy.
-I am learning to play with other kittens to help release some of my pent up energy.
+My favorite activities are running and playing.
+My favorite toy is anything that seems like it could be a toy.
+I have learned to play with other kittens to help release some of my pent up energy.
 I was scared of them at first but now I realize they like to play as much as I do.
 Do you have a home that is fun and the patience to deal with my special potty issue?

 Cats: Yes